slicvic/payrix/README.md

 # Payrix
-A PayFac built using a custom MVC framework written from scratch.
+A demo project built from scratch using a custom written MVC framework.

 ## Requirements